andrewdavidmackenzie/libproc-rs/README.md

 - Add own custom error type and implement From::from to ease reporting of multiple error types in clients

 ## Build and Test Locally
-If you're feeling lucky today, start with
+If you're feeling lucky today, start with `make` that will run `clippy`, `test` and will build docs also.

-`make`
+If you want to test locally as much of the test matrix as possible (different OS and versions of rust), that you can use `make matrix`.
+On macos, if you have `act` installed, it will use it to run the linux part of the matrix.

-`cargo test` will build and test as usual.
+If you want to stay "pure rust" : `cargo test` will build and test as usual.

 However, as some functions need to be run as `root` to work, CI tests are run as `root`.
 So, when developing in local it's best if you use `sudo cargo test`.